MERHAWI1987/Lab-Monitoring-System/README.md

     Phase 3: Testing the Output Sensors
             In this stage of the project, is how to get the output device to be fully functional through various types of testes procedures.

+    Phase 4: Combining all the parts and testing
+            In this stage of the project is to get all the parts together , and testing each feature.

+    Phase 5: Building the final demo module
+            In this stage of the project is to build the final display module for the class.

 Obective:
     The main purpose of this project to build a working prototype unit that can collect, detect, and send